-SAG Awards nominations 2017
+"Manchester by the Sea" leads film SAG Award nominations

 - The ceremony will air January 29

-(CNN)Nominations for the 23rd annual Screen Actors Guild Awards will be announced Wednesday.
+(CNN)The nominations for the 23rd annual Screen Actors Guild Awards were announced Wednesday.

-The SAG Awards are a peer honor -- with actors voting on the best film and television performances of the year.

-The casts of "La La Land" and "Moonlight" are expected to land nods.
-The films are both poised for 2017 awards season of accolades.

-On the small screen, entertainment insiders are predicting that "The People v.
+"Manchester By The Sea" led the film performance nominations with four nods, followed by "Fences" and "Moonlight" with three.

+In the television categories, Netflix newcomer "Stranger Things" got three nominations, as did "The Crown," "The People v.
 O.J.
-Simpson: American Crime Story" will also be well nominated.
-The FX series won nine Emmys and Monday, it scored five Golden Globe nominations.
+Simpson: American Crime Story" and "Westworld."

+The SAG Awards are a peer honor, with actors voting on the best film and television performances of the year.

 "Grace and Frankie" star Lily Tomlin will receive the SAG Life Achievement Award.